Beckett2000/object.lua/README.md

 ------ ------ ------ ------

--- Object Methods - Scope Stack
+Object Methods - Scope Stack

 ```

--- object:inScopeOf() -- Iterator overload - Iterate once and set scope to object implicitly -> local scope becomes object
+object:inScopeOf() -- Iterator overload - Iterate once and set scope to object implicitly -> local scope becomes object

--- for scope in object:inScopeOf do
+for scope in object:inScopeOf do
--- end
+end

--- pushScope() -- Add to array and set dynamic pointer
+pushScope() -- Add to array and set dynamic pointer
--- popScope() -- Remove from array and set dynamic pointer
+popScope() -- Remove from array and set dynamic pointer
--- (WIP) setScope(scope,bind/reset) - Update Dynamic Pointer
+(WIP) setScope(scope,bind/reset) - Update Dynamic Pointer

--- (for all) -> returns: scope
+for all) -> returns: scope

 ```